 You can also speak to someone in a public place if you are nervous about their reaction.

 Reaching out allows you to lift some weight off of your shoulders.
 You do not have to do this alone; sharing with someone can be a healthy emotional release.
-You may also find that you can relate to some people, and being open about what you're experiencing allows you to work on getting through it, whether you speak to a professional or use self-help techniques.
+You may also find that you can relate to some people, and being open about what you're experiencing allows you to work on getting through it.

 Find out more about how you can reach out below.

 Who can help me?
 Lots of people are out there.
 Click here for ideas!

 If you’re having a difficult time, there are many people you can go to for help.
 It is important to remember that you should not and do not have to struggle alone.
 If one suggestion isn't an option for you, please consider seeking out someone else.

 Parent(s)/Guardian(s): While it may be difficult to tell your parents, and it may be difficult for them to hear, telling a parent or guardian about what is going on is always an option.
 Read this article to learn about spending time with your family.